• Skip to primary navigation

 • ×

-Home » All Recipes » Healthy Strawberry Shortcake Smoothie (without milk)
+Home » All Recipes » Drinks

-Healthy Strawberry Shortcake Smoothie (without milk)
+Healthy Strawberry Shortcake Dessert Smoothie (without milk)

-Jump to Recipe Print Recipe
+Jump to Recipe Watch Video

 This post may contain affiliate links.
-Please see our privacy policy page for details.
+Please see my full disclosure for details

 A pink strawberry smoothie in a glass bottle with a striped straw in front of a bowl of ripe strawberries.

-*Nutrition Disclaimer: Although Michelle holds certification in Holistic Nutrition, Yoga and Energy Medicine, the health, fitness and nutritional information provided on this site is designed for educational purposes only.
+*Nutrition Disclaimer: The information provided on this site is designed for educational purposes only.
 You should not rely on this information as a substitute for, nor does it replace professional medical advice, diagnosis, or treatment.
-Please read our disclaimers page for more information.
+Please read my disclaimers page for more information.

 Thanks to the wonderful cashew nut, you can make this healthy strawberry shortcake smoothie without milk!
 Yes, you read that right.
 Not even dairy-free milk is required.
 So, if you're all out, there's no need to fret.
 A creamy, refreshing Strawberry Smoothie is still in order!